-Good quality overall.
+Good quality overall, 2014 has produced a typically robust Eclipse but more gentle and refined Reserve Shiraz and Cabernet.
 Quantity down at McLaren Vale (Eclipse) but up slightly at Langhorne Creek (Reserve Shiraz and Cabernet).

 The detail: This year the harvest took place over an extended period due to an early start at McLaren Vale and a late finish at Langhorne Creek.